poissonconsulting/creelr/README.md

 # creelr

-A Prototype R package to Analyse Creel Survey Data
+A prototype R package to Analyse Angler Creel Survey Data.
+Currently only the Traditional Access Design for One Access Site is implemented.

-## Install
+## Installation

-To install the latest version of creelr:
+To install and load the latest version of creelr:

     install.packages("devtools")
     devtools::install_github("poissonconsulting/creelr", dependencies = TRUE)
     library(creelr)

+## Information

+For more information type `?creelr` at the R console after installing and loading the package.

-## Contact
+## Contributions

 You are welcome to: